-Jessica M. Faupel-Badger is the director of training and education in the Division of Pre-Clinical Innovation at NCATS.
-She is focused on identifying the skills necessary to succeed in a pre-clinical translational science environment and creating opportunities for early-career scientists in the NCATS intramural community to gain this skill set.
-In addition, she oversees the summer, postbaccalaureate, and postdoctoral training curricula and provides additional professional development opportunities to all staff in the Division.
+Jessica M. Faupel-Badger is the director of education and training in the NCATS Education Branch, where she is coordinating education efforts across the Center, as well as creating new opportunities for scientists and the public to learn about the discipline of translational science.
+She and her staff collaborate Center-wide to develop and disseminate evidence-based tools and best practices to improve understanding of translational science, the skills necessary to become a translational scientist, and the translational science spectrum.
+Previously, Faupel-Badger served as the director of training and education in the Center’s Division of Pre-Clinical Innovation (DPI), where she focused on identifying the skills necessary to succeed in a pre-clinical translational science environment and creating opportunities for early-career scientists in the NCATS intramural community to gain this skill set.
+In addition, she oversaw the summer, postbaccalaureate and postdoctoral training curricula and provided additional professional development opportunities to all DPI staff.

 Faupel-Badger received her Ph.D. in tumor biology from the Mayo Clinic College of Medicine, her M.P.H. from the George Washington University, and her B.S. from Gettysburg College.

 Faupel-Badger’s research interests focus on developing cohort models of training in biomedical research and determining the effectiveness of these programs by assessing the alignment of the training curriculum with skill development and career outcomes.